Table of Contents

 Authentication

-All API requests require an API token.
+All Users API requests require an API token.

 - Go to Company Settings → API Tokens.

-- Create (or reuse) an API token.
+- Create or reuse an API token.

-- Add it to the header of every request:
+- Add the token to the

 User model

-User objects can include (non-exhaustive):
+User objects can include the following fields (non-exhaustive):

 - id — LinearB user ID